developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 #### Wireless LAN Configuration - Hotspot Security Passphrase

-This Managed Configuration allows an Administrator using an EMM to provide the PSK passphrase that is used to secure the *Hotspot Mode* network implemented by the WLAN adapter on a Zebra Android device, and should be specified if and only if the value ***WPA2/PSK*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Security Mode**.
+This Managed Configuration allows an Administrator using an EMM to provide the PSK passphrase that is used to secure the *Hotspot Mode* network implemented by the WLAN adapter on a Zebra Android device, and should be specified only if the value ***WPA2/PSK*** is specified for the Managed Configuration **Wireless LAN Configuration - Hotspot Security Mode**.

 ### Wireless LAN Configuration - Omnitrail